- Academic Affairs

 - To understand the role of communities in infectious disease outbreaks and how to engage the community in mitigation of such outbreaks.

 - To share work on a collaborative white paper and share the results with public health officials in both countries.

 "Our trip to Costa Rica was eye-opening for everyone involved.
-Over our time there, we watched as students made connections not just to the country and those we met there, but to one another.
-The conversations students had about their respective schools and fields of study - and how those fields could work together - was exciting to listen to, and to participate in.
-As faculty members, we were attroneys, but we brought medical, pharmacy, nusring and public health students on the trip.
-It was amazing to see what everyone brought to the table, and the insights that came out of such a diverse group!" - Trudy Henson, MA
+Over our time there, we watched as students made connections not just to the country and those we met there, but also to one another.
+The conversations students had about their respective schools and fields of study — and how those fields could work together — were exciting to listen to and to participate in.
+As faculty members, we were attorneys, but we brought medical, pharmacy, nursing, and public health students on the trip.
+It was amazing to see what everyone brought to the table and the insights that came out of such a diverse group!" — Trudy Henson